 If you have adventurous kids, they might enjoy a balloon ride at Disney Springs.
-This is an 8 minute tethered ride in a huge air balloon over Disney Springs.
-Cost is $20 for 10 and over and $15 for ages 3-9.
+This is an 8-minute tethered ride in a huge air balloon over Disney Springs.
+The cost is $20 for 10 and over and $15 for ages 3-9.
 It does not fly during windy times, so just check wind conditions before making your plans.
 You can find more info here.
 You can also check Groupon to see if there are any current deals for your date.

 Your littles might also enjoy a ride on the Marketplace Carousel at Disney Springs.
-This is a beautiful Venetian style merry go round, and it costs $3 per ride.
-The average length of ride is 3 minutes, so it could be a quick break for you and your children.
+This is a beautiful Venetian-style merry-go-round, and it costs $3 per ride.
+The average length of the ride is 3 minutes, so it could be a quick break for you and your children.

 Marketplace Train Express